seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-07-20-A_Sleep_Most_Intoxicating.md

 Before that day, which no man nor angel shall know,
 there will be a pretender to the throne.
 He will put on a spectacular show and to his audience,
-gifting an illusion of unity yet in truth, alone.
+gifting to each an illusion of unity yet in truth, alone.

 Saying "Such rest and sleep has man not known,
 Enraptured, would he leave given the choice?